yhirose/cpp-peglib/README.md

 cpp-peglib supports the furthest failure error posision report as descrived in the Bryan Ford original document.

 For better error report and recovery, cpp-peglib supports 'recovery' operator with label which can be assosiated with a recovery expression and a custom error message.
 This idea comes from the fantastic ["Syntax Error Recovery in Parsing Expression Grammars"](https://arxiv.org/pdf/1806.11150.pdf) paper by Sergio Medeiros and Fabio Mascarenhas.

+The custom message supports `%t` which is a place holder for the unexpected token.

 Here is an example of Java-like grammar: